mitkrieg/citibike-timeseries/README.md

 Facebook Prophet clearly has the best metrics on both the train and test set as well as most closely demonstrating the weekly and daily seasonality present in the citibike system.
 In addition because of its ability to easily handle missing data, it performed almost as well when cross validated throughout the year with a horizon of 22-23 days.
 This possibly indicates that adding yearly seasonality may only marginally increase the performance of the model.
 Now that we can use the model to somewhat accurately predict the number of bikes at a given station, we can extract the daily seasonality of the model to classify stations as pools, drains or balanced via clustering.

 Citibike can use these models to select stations to take bikes from due to an abundance of bikes and redistribute them to stations in need of more bikes.
 Citibike should also think about how to use seasonality to its advantage when rebalancing the system.
 Bikes tend to freeze in place overnight (as seen in EDA), which may be a good time for redistribution and because large spike during rush hour is consitently seasonal, it may be advantageous to attempt to redistribute bikes during the after the morning commute during business hours to business areas in anticipation of the evening commute rush.
+Citibike should also consider establishing new stations in areas with many drains/pools.

 ## Next Steps